GitTools/GitVersion/BREAKING CHANGES.md

 ### Configuration Changes

+- `GitVersionConfig.yaml` is deprecated in favor of `GitVersion.yml`.
 - Regular expressions are no longer used as keys in branch config
     - We have named branches, and introduced a `regex` config which you can override.